vascofg/tnel/README.md

 ## JAX-RS with Grizzly

 JAX-RS is a great way to build RESTful services in Java.
-This is a very quick and simple example of a REST service that lets you upload a file and later download it.
+This is a very quick and simple example of a REST service.

 ## Build and Run